Synthetixio/SIPs/SCCP/sccp-113.md

 <!--A short (~200 word) description of the variable change proposed.-->

-Given the relative stability sUSD peg and the availability of an on-ramp with deep frictionless liquidity (wrappr) snx inflation paid to the sUSD pool on curve can be decreased with no consequence on the state of the peg.
+Given the relative stability sUSD peg and the availability of an on-ramp with deep frictionless liquidity (wrappr), snx inflation paid to the sUSD pool on curve can be decreased with no consequence on the state of the peg.

 ## Motivation